 Many of your children probably haven’t had to share a ride with someone else too many times before this.
 If they did, it was likely family or a one-off with a close friend.
 So, don’t expect them to know the etiquette and process.

-Do a couple practice runs of the whole process, so your child knows exactly what to expect.
+Do a couple of practice runs of the whole process, so your child knows exactly what to expect.
 This way, you’ll save the driver the hassle of re-explaining it and you’ll make sure the carpool stays on schedule!

 Confirm all vehicles are safe and maintained.

-Discuss with your fellow carpoolers the expectation of the rideshare vehicle.
+Discuss with your fellow carpoolers the expectations of the rideshare vehicle.
 Cars should be kept clean and clutter should be kept to a minimum.
 Projectiles are a big danger in car accidents, so you want to keep the car as clear as possible.

 Additionally, each car should have a weather-appropriate car emergency kit.
 It might even be a nice gesture to make these for each person in the carpool!
 Finally, establish when a car is no longer suitable to drive.
 What if the AC or heating is out?
 Check engine light flashing?
 It’s good to set the expectations from the start.